delving/schemaleon/docs/storage.md

 It is also possible, although not recommended, to include shared documents (to the extent that they are considered permanent) and even primary ones if they are to be included in a clean startup.

-Ultimately it would be possible to use the contents of downloadable archive shapshot of OSCR data as the contents of **oscr-data** so that the database will be initialized to contain exactly what it had when the snapshot was made, including all */shared/* and */primary/* documents.
+Ultimately it would be possible to use the contents of downloadable archive shapshot of Schemaleon data as the contents of **schemaleon-data** so that the database will be initialized to contain exactly what it had when the snapshot was made, including all */shared/* and */primary/* documents.
 Needless to say if the number of documents becomes larger, bootstrapping can take some time since all documents must be indexed.

 ## Future Development